GerHobbelt/node-glob/README.md

   `silent` option to true to suppress these warnings.
 * `strict` When an unusual error is encountered when attempting to read a directory, an error will be raised.
-Set the `strict` option to false continue the search for other matches in these cases.
+Set the `strict` option to false to continue the search for other matches in these cases.
   Defaults to true.
 * `cache` See `cache` property above.
 Pass in a previously generated cache object to save some fs calls.